T-NOVA/WICM/README.md

     "nfvi":{
         "mkt_id":"nfvi1",
         "switch":"openflow:1",
-        "ce_port":3,
-        "pe_port":3
+        "ce_port":1,
     }
 }
 </pre>

-Meaning that NFVI-PoP nfvi1 is available in SDN switch openflow:1, in port 3 for both CE and PE links.
+Meaning that NFVI-PoP nfvi1 is available in SDN switch openflow:1, in port 3.
 The NFVI-PoP has no client associated because it belongs to the service provider and may hold VNFs for several clients.
 Payload for the second request is similar.